deutschj/sysperfeval/README.md

 * measure how much of the query time is spent on IO there.
 * analyze differences. why are io lat or iops lower in longhorn?
 * switch off cache; debug_io_direct and analyze changes in io latency?
 (1) ✅
+* would be interesting to look at cache hit rate
+* Reference values?
+FIO results

 # Errors:
 * measuring time between read and close does not make sense; these are unrelated
 * measuring the time between clone and wait4 measures the process runtime, not any other latency (process runtime includes e.g. io latency of course).
 * when the db is too small, all the lines can be cached and read from cache -> when looking at IOps using iostat, none are recorded.

+# Methodology:
+* Objective: compare Longhorn and local-path provider on Kubernetes
+* Setup: 6 Node Kubernetes cluster, workloads running always on the same worker node in this test.
+* no other applications receiving any load are running on the Kubernetes cluster
+* Postgres database as a test workload: single-instance, direct IO (no asynchronous IO, easier debugging/tracing possible)
+* Metrics to analyze: IO latency, IOps
+* Analyze differences in values for the metrics observed between the two solutions.
+* => Why are we seeing these differences?
+* Visualize results: histograms for latency, what kind of distributions can we observe?